Valerie Solanas: Trial

 At her arraignment in Manhattan Criminal Court, Solanas denied shooting Warhol because he would not produce her play but said "it was for the opposite reason", that "he has a legal claim on my works".
 She declared that she wanted to represent herself and she insisted that she "was right in what I did!
-I have nothing to regret!"
-The judge struck Solanas' comments from the court record and had her admitted to Bellevue Hospital for psychiatric observation.
+I have nothing to regret!".
+The judge struck Solanas's comments from the court record and had her admitted to Bellevue Hospital for psychiatric observation.

 I consider that a moral act.
 And I consider it immoral that I missed.
 I should have done target practice.